chase-cabrera/CS577SemesterProject/README.md

-# CS577SemesterProject
+# Semester_Project
-Predictive Modeling of Political Contributions
+Semester Project for 577